Savag3life/ShockAirHeads/README.md

 - [Hologram Bridge Support](https://github.com/Chubbyduck1/HologramBridge) - Use Holograms, HolographicDisplays, CMI, or DecentHolograms.
 - Scale heads up to 10x normal size, and down to 5% of normal size.
 - Sends messages, play sounds, dispatch console commands or execute commands as the player.
+- Add block-overlays to the AirHead, to add another layer of depth to your AirHeads.
 - Does __not require__ [SVCommonsLib](https://supremeventures.ca/discord)!
 But you should still check us out :p

 ![airheads](https://github.com/Savag3life/ShockAirHeads/blob/main/assets/animation.gif)